istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/upgrade-notes/index.md

-If you are using the `istio-policy` or `istio-telemetry` services, or any related Mixer configuration, you will not be able to upgrade without taking action to either (a) convert your existing configuration and code to the new extension model for Istio or (b) using the gRPC shim developed to bridge transition to the new model.
-For more details, please refer the docs on istio.io.
+If you are using the `istio-policy` or `istio-telemetry` services, or any related Mixer configuration, you will not be able to upgrade without taking action to either (a) convert your existing configuration and code to the new extension model for Istio or (b) use the gRPC shim developed to bridge transition to the new model.
+For more details, please refer the [wiki](https://github.com/istio/istio/wiki/Enabling-Envoy-Authorization-Service-and-gRPC-Access-Log-Service-With-Mixer).

 ## Istio CoreDNS Plugin Deprecation

-In order to provide DNS resolution for `ServiceEntries`, Istio has provided an optional addon as part of the install to deploy the third party [Istio CoreDNS plugin](https://github.com/istio-ecosystem/istio-coredns-plugin).
-In this release, the Istio sidecar can now provide this functionality natively.
-This can be enabled with the `meshConfig.defaultConfig.proxyMetadata.ISTIO_META_DNS_CAPTURE="true"`.
+The Istio sidecar now provides native support for DNS resolution with `ServiceEntries` using `meshConfig.defaultConfig.proxyMetadata.ISTIO_META_DNS_CAPTURE="true"`.
+Previously, this support was provided by the third party [Istio CoreDNS plugin](https://github.com/istio-ecosystem/istio-coredns-plugin).
 As a result, the `istio-coredns-plugin` is now deprecated and will be removed in a future release.

 ## Use the new filter names for `EnvoyFilter`

-If you are using `EnvoyFilter` API, it is recommended to change to the new filter names: [deprecation notice](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.14.0#deprecated)
+If you are using `EnvoyFilter` API, it is recommended to change to the new filter names as described in Envoy's [deprecation notice](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.14.0#deprecated)
 The deprecated filter names will be supported in this release for backward compatibility but will be removed in future releases.

 ## Inbound Cluster Name Format